Recessed Downlight Standard

 If you need our help selecting the right downlight we have a great display of our products with working samples so you can see the differences in our showroom, feel free to give us a call or come in to see the ranges. - Contact The Lighting Centre

 Q. Is an IC-F Rated fitting also Fire-Rated?

 A. No, IC-F is not to be confused with a Fire-Rating, this also fits into a different standard.
 We do have fire-rated downlights on our website here - Fire Rated Downlights

 Q. Can I mount a coverable (IC or IC-F) Downlight directly up to timber?

-A. While LED Downlights run much cooler than halogen many still have minimum clearances to timber or other combustible elements which means they cannot be mounted up to timer or building elements.
-Check the specifications for detail of the clearance you need between a fixture and combustible elements.
+A. It is a common misconception that IC and IC-F ratings mean that a downlight can abut timber.
+Whilst many can, some still have minimum clearances to timber or other building elements.
+Check the each products specifications for details of the clearance you need between a fixture and combustible elements.

 Q. If I select an IC or IC-F downlight can I install the driver under the insulation?

 A. Many Drivers are now able to be installed under the insulation, but this is specific to the product and nothing to do with the rating on the fitting.
 Its always important to double-check this before selecting your downlights.